In This Article

 “Non-starchy vegetables such as kale and spinach are what I like to call ‘good bang for your buck’ foods,” says Shalek.
 “This means you can fill up on them without taking in an abundance of calories, and they’re high in fiber so they keep you full between meals.”
 Additionally, these veggies contain important vitamins like C, A, and K, plus iron.

-Carbohydrates: less than one gram per 1/2 cup
+Carbohydrates: Less than one gram per 1/2 cup

 This tasty vegetable contains a variety of vitamins and minerals like folate, potassium, and vitamins C and K (plus, a lot of fiber).
-Use it in place of meat for your main since it’s plenty filling.
+Use it in place of meat for your main course since it’s plenty filling.

 Carbohydrates: 5 grams per 1/2 cup

-Carbohydrates: less than one gram per egg
+Carbohydrates: Less than 1 gram per egg

 “Tofu is a great source of protein for non-meat eaters, and it’s so versatile that it can be used in various dishes,” says Shalek.
 It’s low in calories and fat and high in iron and calcium.